zuzanadostalova/Brain-Tumor-Detector/README.md

 ## Conclusions:

 - The predictor performs better on augmented images (F1-score = 0.95) than on the original ones (F1-score = 0.89)
-- Meningiomas get misdiagnosed as gliomas because they resemble each other on MRI, which is problematic as meningiomas are mostly benign
+- Meningiomas get misdiagnosed as gliomas because they resemble each other on MRI, which is problematic as gliomas are malignant

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Getting Started